alpersonalwebsite/react/02_1_props.md

 #### Props and document.title

 If you go to your public (or dist) folder, the one where you have the boilerplate `index.html`, you will see that CRA set a "static title" for your App: `<title>React App</title>`.
 With one screen (in this case the root one) you could replace and set the title there without bigger issues; however, as your application starts to scale (or grow) a pre-hardcoded title will not always satisfy your needs.
-Later, we will try a more complex way of dealing with `HTML header´s tags`, but for the moment, we can add some code to our `componentDidMount()` lifecycle method utilizing as well, the `componentDidUpdate()`.
+Later, we will try a more complex way of dealing with `HTML header's tags`, but for the moment, we can add some code to our `componentDidMount()` lifecycle method utilizing as well, the `componentDidUpdate()`.

 We have a list of users where we are rendering just emails; so, we can set a title like: `E-mail list: x results` where x is a dynamic number.